VamshiSunnam/VamshiSunnam/README.md

-Perfect 👌 — what you’ve written is basically a **LinkedIn/portfolio "About Me"** + résumé summary.
-I’ll refine it into a **professional GitHub/LinkedIn profile README** style so it’s concise, visually appealing, and recruiter-friendly.

-Here’s the polished version for you:

----

 # 👋 Hi, I'm **Vamshikrishna Sunnam**

 💼 Certified **Data Engineer** | 🌩️ **AWS & Azure Specialist** | ⚙️ **Crafting Scalable Data Solutions**